gamozolabs/gamozolabs.github.io/_posts/2018-10-18-terrible_android_fuzzer.markdown

 # Wall of Shame

 _Try it out on your own test phones (not on your actual phone, that'd probably be a bad idea).
-Let me know if you have any silly bugs to add to the wall of shame._
+Let me know if you have any silly bugs found by this to add to the wall of shame._

 #### G900F (Exynos Galaxy S5) [G900FXXU1CRH1] (August 1, 2017)